How to Make a Polymer Clay Action Figure Prototype (Part 1)

 That leads us into our project for the day.
 I’m going to walk you through this step by step.
 If you follow my lead, you’ll have your own polymer clay action figure prototype to display on the mantle or wherever.
 After some practice, you’ll get even better at it.

 Why use polymer clay when creating an action figure prototype?

 Action figure and toy prototypes, in general, are ultimately created in multiple fashions.
 Sketches, digital animation, and different kinds of clay are all legitimate ways of presenting your idea to others.
-Of course, is always helpful to have an in when trying to reach toy executives.
+Of course, it’s always helpful to have an “in” when trying to reach toy executives.
 Ideas are a dime a dozen yet even though big companies have people developing ideas on the payroll full-time, some of the best ones come from unknown people like you and I. I choose polymer clay because it’s easiest to work with and I’m extremely comfortable with it.
 When sculpting is complete, the figurine goes into the oven and is carefully baked.
 Once it’s baked it hardens and the figure lasts a very long time if you’re not too rough with it.

 Let’s get started and good luck!

 In order to create a polymer clay action figure prototype we first need a skeleton.
 We do this with craft wire.
 It is essential that you have a good skeletal structure for your figurine.
 It won’t work out without one.
 No worries, it’s easy.
 What exactly am I making?
 I’m going for a muscular look not completely unlike the early Masters of the Universe figures.
 I’m not modeling this figure off of any specific one, in particular, I’m just going for a similar size and look.